ardatan/graphql-tools/docs/source/schema-stitching.md

 ---
-title: Schema stitching (deprecated)
+title: Schema stitching (still going strong)
 description: Combining multiple GraphQL APIs into one
 ---

+> **Note:** A main aim of `graphql-tools-fork` is to preserve and improve schema stitching functionality.

 > **Disclaimer:** Federation is Apollo's replacement for schema stitching that enables developers to declaratively compose a distributed graph.
 Learn why in their [blog post](https://blog.apollographql.com/apollo-federation-f260cf525d21) and [how to migrate](https://www.apollographql.com/docs/apollo-server/federation/migrating-from-stitching/) in the federation guide.

-> **Note:** A main aim of graphql-tools-fork is to preserve and improve schema stitching functionality.
+The deprecation of schema-stitching by the original `graphql-tools` package was the initial impetus for this fork.

 Schema stitching is the process of creating a single GraphQL schema from multiple underlying GraphQL APIs.